ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

     accessTokenSecret = ""
     ```

-Now you can program Ballerina to send in a tweet.
+Now you can program Ballerina to send a tweet.

 ### Program Ballerina to Send a Tweet